dapr/docs/howto/invoke-and-discover-services/Readme.md

 ...
 </pre>

-### Setting up an ID using the Dapr CLI

-In Standalone mode, set the `--app-id` flag:

-`dapr run --app-id cart --app-port 5000 python app.py`

-## Invoke a service
+## Invoke a service in code

-Dapr embraces a sidecar based, decentralized architecture.
-To invoke an app using Dapr, you can use the `invoke` endpoint on any Dapr instance in your cluster/environment.
+Dapr uses a sidecar, decentralized architecture.
+To invoke an applications using Dapr, you can use the `invoke` endpoint on any Dapr instance in your cluster/environment.

-The sidecar programming model encourages each app to talk to its own instance of Dapr.
+The sidecar programming model encourages each applications to talk to its own instance of Dapr.
 The Dapr instances discover and communicate with one another.

 *Note: The following is a Python example of a cart app.
 It can be written in any programming language*